-Error!
-Reference source not found. and Error!
-Reference source not found. summarize the number of structures located in the 1-percent and 0.2-percent annual chance flood events by jurisdiction.
+Table 5.4.5-5 and Table 5.4.5-6 summarize the number of structures located in the 1-percent and 0.2-percent annual chance flood events by jurisdiction.
 In summary, there are 1,252 buildings located in the 1-percent annual chance flood boundary with an estimated 721 million of replacement cost value (i.e., building and content replacement costs).
 In total, this represents approximately 3.1-percent of the County's total general building stock inventory.
 In addition, there are 1,337 buildings located in the 0.2-percent annual chance flood boundary with an estimated \$783 million of building stock and contents exposed.
 This represents approximately 3.3-percent of the County's total general building stock inventory.

 The Hazus flood model estimated potential damages to the buildings in Warren County at the structure level using the custom structure inventory developed for this HMP and the depth grid generated using the effective DFIRM data.
 The potential damage estimated by Hazus to the general building stock inventory associated with the 1-percent annual chance flood is approximately \$92 million or 0.3-percent of the total building stock improvement value.
 The Town of Queensbury has the greatest amount of estimated building loss-approximately \$26 million (i.e., 0.4-percent of the total replacement cost value).
-Refer to Error!
-Reference source not found. for the estimated losses by jurisdiction.
+Refer to Table 5.4.5-6 for the estimated losses by jurisdiction.

-Table 5.
-Table 5.4.5-6.
+Table 5.4.5-5.
 Estimated General Building Stock Located in the 1- and 0.2-Percent Annual Chance Flood Event